 More and more Indians are taking up lessons in studying these tongues due to the substantial economic prospect they offer.

-If you are a bilingual teacher, you can expect to take home the most, since teaching stands as the highest paying sector for the German, French, and Spanish.
+If you are a bilingual teacher, you can expect to take home the most since teaching is the highest paying sector for German, French, and Spanish.

 (ii) Highest paid foreign language in India

-A person who speaks Chinese receives as much as an Rs. million-plus yearly.
+A person who speaks Chinese receives as much as an Rs.
+Million-plus yearly.
 It goes way beyond the average salary level recorded in India in recent times.